 And Dilgash, who was isolated and kept home due to a degenerative eye disease, but now receives care from dedicated childhood development specialists.
 He attends the Friendly Center with his brother, where they play games and learn side by side.

-We told you about Thuraya, one of the wonderful staff members of the Friendly Center, who is using her light to bring healing and peace to our small friends.
+We told you about Thuraya, one of the wonderful staff members of the Friendly Center, who is using her light to bring healing, hope, and joy to our small friends.

 Perhaps most importantly, we shared the profound need for this Friendly Center, for childhood trauma to be met with connection and relationship, for kids and parents to know they are not alone.